turgu1/esp32-gateway/README.md

 Work in progress... nothing works for now

 This is a simple gateway that allow the transmission of ESP-NOW or UDP pacquets received from other ESP32/ESP8266 to a MQTT server.
-The intent is to optimize the battery powered ESP32/ESP8266 sensing devices using ESP-NOW and c/c++ coding instead of Tasmota or ESPHome solutions.
+The intent is to optimize the battery powered ESP32/ESP8266 sensing devices using ESP-NOW and C/C++ coding instead of Tasmota or ESPHome solutions.
 Accessing the sensors information from products like OpenHab and HomeAssistant will be then possible through a MQTT server.

-The gateway can be configured to accept ESP-NOW or UDP sensors packets through configuration paramters.
+Here are the principal characteristics:

+- UDP and ESP-NOW sender support: UDP can be used for any kind of sensors that can send UDP packets on the local network.
+ESP-NOW can be used with Espressif supported devices (ESP32 and ESP8266 families)
+- Packet size limit of 250 bytes for ESP-NOW and configurable for UDP.
+- Verbose output for debugging and monitoring through standard ESP32 development board USB port.
+- ESP-IDF based.
+PlatformIO is used to manage the gateway build process.

 The gateway is expected to be powered through AC adaptor and be always ON.

 The received packet from ESP-NOW/UDP sensors are expected to have a topic name suffix at the beginning of the pacquet, followed by a semicolon, followed by the data to be send to the MQTT server.
 The topic name suffix is used by the gateway to generate a topic name of the form `<topic name prefix>/<topic name suffix>`.
 For exemple, if the topinc name prefix is `iot/` and the topic name suffix is `home_temp` the MQTT topic will be `iot/home_temp`.
 The topic name prefix is adjustable in the `config.hpp` file.